Jyonn/VQ4Rec/readme.md

-# Awesome Papers Using Vector Quantization for Recommender System
+# Awesome Papers Using Vector Quantization for Information Retrieval

 ## arXiv